Google I/O 2023 is next week.here's what i was expecting - ExBulletin

 Foldables are no longer peripherals, as my trip to MWC in February proved.
 It’s true that it’s still prohibitively expensive in most cases, but we’ll soon get to the point where nearly every Android maker will be in this category.
 So why shouldn’t you use Google?

 Other unlikely hardware rumors include a Google/Nest AirTag competitor (the company announced yesterday that it’s working with Apple to create a standard in the category), new Pixel Buds, and a Pixel Watch 2.
 I have. especially.
-We didn’t hear much about Nest products last year, but so far we haven’t heard much when it comes to home product rumors.
+We didn’t hear much about Nest products last year, but so far we haven’t heard much about rumors of home products.

-For obvious reasons, Android will always play an important role in I/O. The beta release gave us a glimpse of some key parts of the mobile operating system.
+Android is always the big event at Google I/O for obvious reasons.
+The beta release gave us a glimpse of some key parts of the mobile operating system.
 As Frederic pointed out in his March, so far most of the features Google has mentioned are developer-focused, with very few user-facing features exposed.
-That’s also true of this second preview of his, which mainly focuses on the new security and privacy features that have been added.
+That’s also true for this second preview of his.
+It mainly focuses on the new security and privacy features that have been added.

 AI will be everywhere.
 Generative AI (Bard), in particular, is expected to appear in nearly all existing Google consumer software, following Gmail and Docs.
 Search and the Chrome browser are prime targets here.

-Note: Update: Google has gone ahead and announced the Pixel Fold on Twitter.
-The company has taken a good look at its upcoming foldable smartphone from just about every angle, which means all three of his expected hardware has been officially unveiled, including the Pixel 7a and Pixel tablet.
-To do.